-This isn’t mean—just imagine the chaos of that blustering pushy puppy once they reach adult size!
-Teach the default sit now.
+This isn’t mean—just imagine the chaos of that blustering pushy puppy once it reaches adult size!
+Teach the default "sit" now.
 That places you in control, while it reinforces your puppy’s social position in the family.
 They learn from the very beginning that as a part of the family, they have to get along with humans and since you control the resources—the food, opening the door, games—they must be polite to you.

 How to Teach Sit: Lure Training